ACCRE offers two computing services for the Vanderbilt community:

 - Set up your account: Once you are approved, you will need to set up your ACCRE login and change your password.

-- Register for training courses: All ACCRE users are required to complete training within two months of receiving their accounts.
+- Complete the training courses on Brightspace: All ACCRE users are required to complete training within two months of receiving their accounts.

 - Scheduling your first job: This tutorial walks you through the basic functions of ACCRE, including how to schedule your first job.